Ocean Odyssey — first mobile offshore platform converted to launch rockets from the equator.

 offshore rocket launcher Sea Launch converted oil rig

-Ocean Odyssey’s last launch in May 2014, came as conflict broke out in Ukraine.
+Ocean Odyssey’s last launch came in May 2014, a few months after armed conflict began in eastern Ukraine.
 Bankruptcy and years of litigation followed.
 Photo courtesy Steve Jurvetson.

 The Ocean Star, opened as a museum in 1997 in Galveston, a photo by Bruce Wells

-The Ocean Star, opened as a museum in 1997 in Galveston Bay.
-2005 photo by Bruce Wells
+The offshore drilling rig Ocean Star in 1997 opened as a museum in Galveston, Texas.
+2005 photo by Bruce Wells.

 Then began litigation, claims and counter-claims within the Sea Launch consortium.
-Ocean Odyssey’s last launch came on May 26, 2014, about two months after Russia annexed Ukraine’s Crimean Peninsula.
+Ocean Odyssey’s last launch came on May 26, 2014, months after Russia annexed Ukraine’s Crimean Peninsula.

 Support the American Oil & Gas Historical Society